msg-DAVID-GmbH/RemoteWorking/02_how_to_make_it_work.md

 - prepare your family - they will be sharing your office with you
 - introduce no-go zones and timeslots
 - introduce signs like closed doors or "Leave me alone working"-signs
+- pay attention to what is happening in your video stream: presentation for customers in a clean room without personal stuff visible.
+Presentation for team: cat running on the desktop great, creates personal touch

 ## Prepare your team
 - overlapping timezones